CLSherrod/clsherrod.github.io/_pages/projects.md

 **1999 - [Who Defines You - Web Agency](/whodefinesyou)**

 Consulting on getting online that turned into website hosting for a time and current web agency and maintenance firm.
 Works with referrals only.
-- 2024 - Added Static Web Framework
+- 2024 - Added Static Web Framework Development
+- 2022 - Added custom graphic design
 - 2015 - [Won A Publishing Award](/publishing-award/)
 - 2007 - Added WordPress Development
 - 1999 - HTML Web Development